Fee may apply

 Note on Course Availability

-This course is typically offered Autumn and Winter quarters.
+This course is typically offered Autumn, Winter and Spring quarters.

 The course schedule is displayed for planning purposes – courses can be modified, changed, or cancelled.
 Course availability will be considered finalized on the first day of open enrollment.
 For quarterly enrollment dates, please refer to our graduate certificate homepage.

 Provides Stanford University credit that may later be applied towards a graduate degree or certificate.
 Includes access to online course materials and videos for the duration of the academic quarter.
 Starting Autumn 2016 there is a $100 fee per course for courses dropped before the drop deadline.
 Click here for more information about our Registration Policies.